 A vaccine, like any medicine, could cause serious problems, such as a severe allergic reaction.
 The risk of this vaccine causing serious harm or death is extremely small.
 If you have any concerns, talk to your doctor.

 What if my child has a moderate or severe reaction?
 What should I look for?

-Look for any unusual condition such as a serious allergic reaction, high fever or unusual behavior.
-If a serious allergic reaction is going to happen, it will happen within a few minutes to a few hours after the shot.
+Look for any unusual condition such as a serious allergic reaction, high fever, or unusual behavior.
+If a serious allergic reaction is going to happen, it will usually happen within a few minutes to a few hours after the shot.
 Signs of a serious allergic reaction include the following: